AndyDavo/Financial-Models/GEN/Readme.txt

 REMEMBER

+you need to configure the linkinputs function in GEN-MERGE to only link up the input cells inInpC that you want linking

 Changes to dashboard only ever get made in SQRL and exported.
 All other changes are made in OpenBox

 Squirrel can't handle spills from dynamic arrays, so if you use a named range it going to bring all the contents back as an array into one cell - this is bad so don't use them